w0js/js8UdpTcpBridge/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/w0js/js8UdpTcpBridge/releases).

+Changelog can be viewed [here.](./changelog.md)

 ## Authors